Aristidis13/Java-Programs/README.md

-# Java-Programs
-Here there are 3 programs that are focusing in Java's Object Oriented abilities, exceptions and File handling.
+Here are 3 programs that are focusing in Java's Object Oriented abilities, exceptions and File handling.

 # Beginner's Object Oriented Mini Project
 That was my first Object Oriented Analysis project.
 It contains basic methods and attributes that are shown in UML image.